 When combined with in-person care, telemedicine has the potential to revolutionize healthcare, making it more patient-centered, efficient, and accessible.
 80% of consumers have used telemedicine at least once.

 Telemedicine is different from telehealth.
-Telemedicine specifically refers to remote clinical services.
+Telemedicine specifically refers to remote telehealth services.
 Telehealth, on the other hand, encompasses a broader range of non-clinical and clinical services, including health education, provider training, and administrative functions.
 In essence, while all telemedicine is telehealth, not all telehealth is telemedicine.

 The Core Uses of Telemedicine